sanchitd5/beacon_monitoring/beacon_monitoring/README.md

 }
 ```

-From now on, each event related with registered beacon will be handled by `handleEventCallback` method.
+From now on, each event related with the registered beacon will be handled by `handleEventCallback` method.
-if we come into a range of a beacon, the method `handleEventCallback` will be invoked with data in MonitoringResult.
+If we come in a range of a beacon, the method `handleEventCallback` will be invoked with data in `MonitoringResult`.

 ## Additional info

-The plugin to work requires Bluetooth and Location to be enabled.
-The plugin delivers methods for handling this case.
+To be able to monitor the beacons both, the Bluetooth and Location need to be turned on and available for the app.

+The plugin delivers methods to handle the fact of asking for the required permission.

-Bluetooth can be checked using `isBluetoothEnabled()` method and turn on by `openBluetoothSettings()` method for Android and `openApplicationSettings()` for iOS.
+Bluetooth can be checked using `isBluetoothEnabled()` method and turned on with `openBluetoothSettings()` method for Android and `openApplicationSettings()` for iOS.

-Location can be checked using `isLocationEnabled()` method and turn on by `openLocationSettings()` method for Android and `openApplicationSettings()` for iOS.
+Location can be checked using `isLocationEnabled()` method and turned on with `openLocationSettings()` method for Android and `openApplicationSettings()` for iOS.

-Similar approach can be used to location.
-Plugin has `checkLocationPermission()`, `requestLocationPermission()` and `openLocationSettings()`.
+Similar approach applies to requesting Location permissions.
+The plugin delivers the functions `checkLocationPermission()` and `requestLocationPermission()`.

 Example:
 ```dart